jsecurity-rocks/p4r490n.github.io/_posts/2021-06-06-TryHackMe - Archangel.md

 mrrobot.php..//..//..//..//..//..//etc//passwd
 ```

 However, this does not help us to get the 2nd flag.
-After this i switched to *simple php base64 filter*.
+After this, I switched to the *simple php base64 filter*.
-We can just make a request directly in browser and it will work just as easily :
+We can just make a request directly in the browser and it will work just as easily :

 ![Php base64 filter](/img/posts/thm-archangel/base64.png)

-The full url is :
+The complete url is:

 ```
 http://mafialive.thm/test.php?view=php://filter/convert.base64-encode/resource=/var/www/html/development_testing/test.php